simka1911/css-methodologies-comparison/README.md

 # CSS Methodologies Comparison Workshop
 The goal is to create a simple component or page using different css methodologies, and that way learn a little bit more about them and explore their pros and cons.
 A short and simple guideline can be found here for easier and faster implementation.

+## Instructions
+Try to replicate the attached design to create parts of the page, or the whole page.
+Start with one methodology, and then move to others (short reminder and useful links can be found below).
+Use only one breakpoint (ex.
+960px), for mobile and desktop view.
+Choose your own colors and fonts.
+For the images, use [placeholders](https://placeholder.com/).
+There is no need to use icons.
+While implementing, write down your thoughts, opinions, ideas and what you think are pros and cons of each methodology.
+Discuss all collected info and try to come up with some conclusions.

 ## Design
 The design example that will be used in this workshop can be found [here](https://dribbble.com/shots/1040647-TinyLove-Landing-Page/attachments/126310).